Zsh Tips 3: Chroot Helpers

 Technologies such as Docker, QEMU, and VirtualBox are great tools when one wants to run processes separate from the host system.
 These techniques provide us with completely isolated environments that makes it easy to test for the reproducibility of code.
 However, there are times when these solutions are too heavy, and we need something lighter.
 Enter chroot.
 Unlike its heavier friends, chroot sits somewhere closer to the filesystem, wherein it can easily access the resources of the environment invoking it.

-In this article, I’ll talk about how to setup a chroot environment on Linux with Zsh.
+In this article, I’ll talk about how to setup a chroot environment on GNU/Linux with Zsh.
 Technically, this is a mixture of shell discussion and system administration, but since I’m using features that are exclusive to Zsh—or otherwise difficult in other shells—I went with that title.

 Every now and then, I need to quickly run commands for other systems, for example, Ubuntu, so that I can test my software, with persistent storage mechanisms and fast access to system binaries.
 Other options are too resource intensive and I just want it done fast, and now.